Assignment 1

 Assignment 1: Exploratory Data Analysis

-Part 1: Data Description (2–3 pages)
+Part 1: Data Description (Team)

 Minimum Requirement: The data table you proposed for the project must have at least 10,000 rows and at least 10 columns.

-This part should include the following contents:
+The write-up of this part should include the following contents:

-Part 2: Exploratory Analysis (individual work, 1 page each)
+Part 2: Exploratory Analysis (Individual)

 • The visualization should be interpretable without recourse to your write-up.